suny-downstate-medical-center/netpyne/examples/saving/README.md

 # Example of saving and output data formats

 This example generates a simple network with 3 populations and 3 connectivity rules.
-It then simulates the networ, plots some figures, and saves the differnet model components to JSON.
+It then simulates the network, plots some figures, and saves the different model components to JSON.

 ## List of files